 - What a dialer is, and what types of dialer are available

 - What are some pre- and after-work activities

 - Which dialer mode to choose

 - What basic settings you should consider when configuring your first outbound project

 A dialer is a core feature that automates the process of dialing phone numbers, reducing —or in some cases completely eliminating— the need for human input.
-Although, of course, manual dialing is also an option, using a dialer allows sophisticated algorithms to be utilized that, taking into consideration the quality of the database and record behavior patterns, execute complex calculations in real time in order to utilize agent effort in the most effective way.
+Although, of course, manual dialing is also an option, using a dialer allows sophisticated algorithms to be utilized that, taking into consideration the quality of the database and record behavior patterns, execute complex calculations in real-time to utilize agent effort most effectively.
 And of course, manual dialing can be used as well.

 There are 4 different dialing modes available.

-Manual mode: Agents select the next record to be called from the list dsplayed on their screens.
+Agents select the next record to be called from the list displayed on their screens.
 As such, agents have to manually perform all subsequent call-related activities.
 Records visible to one agent are not visible to others.
 This is the least efficient dialing mode, but is recommended for projects that have long pre-call preparation times.

 Tip: Outbound IVR is usually used during the first level of debt collection to inform a customer that their debt due date has passed, giving details of the date and debt amount.
 You may also use it for educational and political campaigns.

-Power mode: In Power mode, the system automatically initiates as many calls as there are number of available agents.
+In power mode, the system automatically initiates as many calls as there are the number of available agents.